 How to Choose a Pea, Legume, and Potato Free Food

-So, when deciding on food, you must take the time to read the ingredient list.
+Fortunately, when deciding on food, you must take the time to read the ingredient list.

-Ensuring that peas, legumes, and potatoes are not the main ingredients in your dog’s food, and you will also want to explore: Protein Levels – The AAFCO (Association of American Feed Control) indorses a minimum of 18% crude protein for adult dogs and 22.5% for growing pups
+Keep Ensuring that peas, legumes, and potatoes are not the main ingredients in your dog’s food, and you will also want to explore: Protein Levels – The AAFCO (Association of American Feed Control) indorses a minimum of 18% crude protein for adult dogs and 22.5% for growing pups

 Fat Levels – The AAFCO indorses a minimum of 5.5% crude fat for adult dogs and 8.5% for increasing pups